 MGM settled on the Springfield site after abandoning an initial plan to develop a resort casino in the rural town of Brimfield, citing insurmountable challenges associated with the remote site.

 The company now faces a two-pronged competition -- one to win the hearts of Springfield officials and residents, and the other to win the support of the five-member Massachusetts Gaming Commission, which ultimately will select among bidders for the sole western Massachusetts casino license under the state’s new gambling law.
-The law allows for up to three regional casinos in the state.

 The western region -- and Springfield in particular -- appears to be attracting the most vigorous competition.